The ultimate purpose of any website is to generate conversions, yeah?

 Use Headlines and Section Headings to structure the information on the page as it helps in summarising the information.
 If users don’t see anything interesting, they can just skip to the next section or proceed to download.

-Pictures are so crucial in today’s digital world as it can grab the attention of your target audience.
-Whether it’s a screenshot or an infographic or a photo of someone using your product, an image will surely be more engaging than text.
+Pictures are so crucial in today’s digital world as they can grab the attention of your target audience.
+Whether it’s a screenshot, an infographic or a photo of someone using your product or service, an image will surely be more engaging than text.

 2. Include Call To Actions (CTAs) and Bullet points

-CTAs on landing page move people further into your site by getting them to subscribe, signing up or entering their email.
+CTAs on landing page move people further into your site by getting them to subscribe to your newsletter, download your ebook or follow you on social media.
 The text for your CTA should be specific and irresistible.
 Use commonly understood, short and action-oriented words in CTAs.
 You can place your CTAs in appropriate positions that will make them easy to see.

 If you need to mention certain features or benefits, bullet points are the way to go.
 Bullet points are great for segregating information into easy to digest segments.